egordm/boosters/docs/rfcs/0001-data-matrix.md

 ## Summary

 This RFC defines the data abstraction layer for feature matrices in boosters.
 The design uses `ndarray` for matrix storage with semantic wrapper types (`SamplesView`, `FeaturesView`) that make layout semantics explicit.
-A minimal `FeatureAccessor` trait provides uniform access for tree traversal.
+A two-trait accessor design (`SampleAccessor`, `DataAccessor`) provides uniform access for tree traversal.

 ## Motivation